Domain walls in Horndeski gravity: The domain wall/cosmology correspondence

 \section{The domain wall/cosmology correspondence}

 In this section, we evaluate the gravity fluctuations.
-We will show that using the ADM formalism for Horndeski gravity presented by \cite{Kob} and through the analytic continuation, we shown that the linearized equation is the same by the tensor perturbations.
-Now, to shows this results are similar, we start considering the flat FRW metric:
+By using the ADM formalism for Horndeski gravity presented in Ref.~\cite{Kob} for cosmological fluctuations and through the analytic continuation, we shall address the domain walls counterpart of linearized equations for tensor perturbations, shortly.
+In order to compute such equations, let us start considering the flat FLRW metric

-where the scalar field depends on the cosmic time only.
-It can be seen that \eqref{5.1} can be rewritten through the analytic continuation $W\to i\tilde{W}$, $H\to i\tilde{H}$, $t\to iy$ and $y\to it$ to achieve the domain wall metric (\ref{6}).